Prince William Plots Fightback Over Harry and Meghan’s ‘Utterly Explosive’ Netflix Documentary

 How Harry and Meghan’s ‘betrayals’ hurt dying queen

-Queen Elizabeth was particularly hurt by Harry and Meghan’s decision to betray the family in their interview with Oprah Winfrey, as she knew that she herself was dying of bone cancer, a report in the Daily Telegraph claimed this weekend.
+Queen Elizabeth was particularly hurt by Harry and Meghan’s decision to betray the family in their interview with Oprah Winfrey, as she knew that she herself was dying of bone cancer, a report in the Daily Telegraph claims.

 The respected royal correspondent Camilla Tominey writes in the paper that when the interview with Oprah screened in March 2021, the Queen was already aware “that she was on borrowed time as she began to tie up loose ends.”